SetVenue Adult Production Policy

 Hosts who opt in are providing a good-faith certification, true and correct to the best of their knowledge, that they have the right to authorize adult productions at the property and that doing so is lawful under local zoning, lease, HOA, and similar restrictions.
 The opt-in is fully revocable at any time.
 Hosts who do not opt in are never penalized in search results or otherwise.

 For Guests, the rules are strict.
 Every Performer must be at least 18, and the Production Company is responsible for verifying age, keeping the records required by 18 U.S.C. § 2257, and including the required compliance statement in distributed content.
-SetVenue is not the producer, the financier, or the record custodian — SetVenue rents the location and routes the payment, nothing more.
+SetVenue is not the producer, the financier, or the record custodian — SetVenue rents the location and facilitates payment through payment methods permitted by SetVenue's payment processors' acceptable-use terms, nothing more.
+Adult Production Bookings are arranged and paid by invoice with SetVenue's team, outside the Platform's standard online checkout — contact support@setvenue.com; the Platform's standard checkout will not process payment for an Adult Production Booking.
 Adult productions also need specialized insurance riders because standard production policies usually exclude adult content.

 Prostitution and any commercial sex act (as defined in 18 U.S.C. § 1591(e)(3)) are absolutely prohibited at any Listing, regardless of the opt-in.
 The adult-production opt-in is for lawful commercial production work only — it is not, and may not be used as, a vehicle for prostitution or for facilitating commercial sex acts.
 Any allegation involving a minor, or any indicator of sex trafficking — coercing, defrauding, or forcing any person to engage in commercial sex, regardless of age — triggers immediate suspension, content preservation, and reporting to NCMEC and law enforcement.
 State age-verification laws on adult-content distribution are the Production Company's responsibility, not SetVenue's.